Does Entity Abstraction Help Generative Transformers Reason?: Experiments

 Table~\ref{tab:proofwriter_results} shows the prediction accuracy on different slices of the D5 test set for all our models.
 Although trained on an older version of the dataset (``closed-world'' assumption - CWA), we also report the original performance by \citet{clark2020transformersreason}.
 While not directly comparable because of the different version of the dataset, we can still see that our \texttt{T5-small} experiments all extrapolate (D3-D5) better than the original \texttt{RoBERTa-large} model despite having less parameters. \texttt{RoBERTa-large} performs better at depths seen during training (D0-D2), which may be due to the model size being bigger (hence having greater capacity to model questions of previously seen depths), however, without abstraction, the larger model struggles to generalize to unseen reasoning depths, unlike our models.

 Most importantly, if we compare with our ``no abstraction'' baseline model, Table~\ref{tab:proofwriter_results} also shows that our abstraction methods help extrapolate to unseen reasoning depths.
-While our baseline model performs 83.7\%, 77.3\%, and 70\% on examples from D3, D4, D5 respectively; all other abstraction-aware models extrapolate better, with the best overall model (\texttt{dec-loss}) performing 87.4\%, 85\%, and 80.6\% respectively on D3, D4, D5 examples.
+While our baseline model performs 83.7\%, 77.3\%, and 70\% on examples from D3, D4, D5 respectively; all other abstraction-aware models extrapolate better, with the best overall model (\texttt{dec-loss}) performing 87.4\%, 85\%, and 80.6\% on D3, D4, D5 examples respectively.

+We also note that, unlike in CLUTRR, in this dataset the depth of reasoning (D0-D5) is not tied to the input length.
+In ProofWriter, all examples have a similar average input length, regardless of the depth of reasoning required to predict the answer.
+Thus the \texttt{dec-loss} model is not penalized like it was the case in CLUTRR, which result in it being the best model overall.

 Overall, we achieve new state-of-the-art results on the ProofWriter dataset when trained only on examples from D0-D2.
 This is suggesting that entity abstraction does help pre-trained Transformers to \textbf{compositionally generalize to unseen reasoning chains}.
-One important thing to note however is that both CLUTRR and ProofWriter sentences are relatively simple to abstract (we found that 94\% of CLUTRR entities were correctly labeled as PERSON by \texttt{spacy} entity tagger, and 100\% of ProofWriter entities are correctly abstracted since we used the golden grammar).
+One important thing to note however is that both CLUTRR and ProofWriter sentences are relatively simple to abstract: 100\% of the entities are correctly abstracted in both datasets.
 In the next sections we will see if explicit abstraction is still beneficial on more realistic but less formally defined tasks.